 Condominium Homeowners Association Explained

-As a Realtor who has been in the business for the past twenty seven years, one of the questions I often get from buyers is what is a condominium HOA?
+As a Realtor who has been in the business for the past thirty-one years, one of the questions I often get from buyers is what a condominium homeowners association is?
 What purpose does a homeowners association serve?

 When you begin looking to buy a home, you may start off by considering a condominium.
-This type of home is often attractive to people who are either just starting out in home ownership, or for people who want to avoid all the hassle that comes from owning and maintaining a full-size home.
+This type of home is often attractive to people who are either just starting out in home ownership, or for individuals who want to avoid all the hassle that comes with owning and maintaining a full-size home.

 A condominium HOA differs from a regular homeowners association in that there is a significant amount of commonly owned property in a condominium.
 Each owner has his or her individual unit, but everyone else in the condo, for instance, shares the roof of that unit.
 Other shared property may include hallways, elevators, the heating system and the road or driveway access.